nigelbabu/centos-ci-sample/README.md

 will not run in a hard abort (clicking the x button in the UI twice).

 # Credits
-A lot of the scripts and patterns are thanks to [dmsimard][dmsimard] for the [RDO Project][rdo].
+The scripts and patterns are extracted from [dmsimard's][dmsimard] work for the [RDO Project][rdo].

 [jjb]: http://docs.openstack.org/infra/jenkins-job-builder/